What Is A Mortgage Pre-Approval And How Is It Issued

 - Sellers depend on the home buyer’s pre-approval letter

-Homebuyers, home sellers, buyers attorneys, sellers attorneys, buyers real estate agent, sellers real estate agent, and the title company all depend on the pre-approval letter.
+Homebuyers, home sellers, buyers attorneys, sellers attorneys, buyers real estate agents, sellers real estate agents, and the title company all depend on the pre-approval letter.

 What Is A Mortgage Pre-Approval And How It Affects Home Sellers